 The student will work in a professional environment, for a minimum of 480 hours over a period of at least two semesters.
 Students may secure an internship independently or may work with the GST Department of Career Services.
 Weekly logs and examples of work are required for the successful completion of the internship, and are reviewed by the Faculty Internship Coordinator, upon completion of the internship.
 The purpose of the internship is to provide students with practical, hands-on experience in their chosen field of expertise to complement their coursework.
-The Internship MUST be approved in advance by the program chair.
-Pre- or corequisite: Permission of the Program Chair
+Prerequisite: Permission of the Program Chair